qbittorrent/docker-qbittorrent-nox/Readme.md

       * By default the timezone in the container is set to `UTC`.
 You can set the environment variable `TZ` to your preferred value.
       * You can change the User ID (UID) and Group ID (GID) of the `qbittorrent-nox` process by setting environment variables `PUID` and `PGID` respectively.
-By default they are both set to `1000`.
+By default they are both set to `1000`. \
+        Note that you will need to remove `--read-only` flag (when using Docker) or set `read_only: false` (when using Docker Compose) as they are incompatible with it.
+      * You can set additional group ID (AGID) of the `qbittorrent-nox` process by setting the environment variable `PAGID`.
+For example: `10000,10001`, this will set the process to be in two (secondary) groups `10000` and `10001`.
+By default there is no additional group. \
-        Note that you will also need to remove `--read-only` flag (when using Docker) or set `read_only: false` (when using Docker Compose) as they are incompatible with it.
+        Note that you will need to remove `--read-only` flag (when using Docker) or set `read_only: false` (when using Docker Compose) as they are incompatible with it.
       * You can list the compile-time Software Bill of Materials (sbom) with the following command:
         ```shell